RAF fighter jets intercept Russian aircraft near Nato airspace

 A second incident occurred on Thursday when another two Typhoons were launched from the base to intercept an unknown aircraft departing Kaliningrad airspace close to Nato airspace.

-Interception in aviation terms refers to when one aircraft, typically a military one, approaches another for the purpose of identification or intervention.
+An intercept, in aviation terms, refers to when one aircraft, typically a military one, approaches another for the purpose of identification or intervention.

-Minister for the Armed Forces Luke Pollard said the UK was “unshakeable” in its commitment to Nato.
+Minister for the armed forces Luke Pollard said the UK is “unshakeable” in its commitment to Nato.

 The MoD said it represents a “landmark in Nato integration” with jets from RAF Lossiemouth operating alongside Swedish Gripens, the first time Sweden has contributed fighter aircraft to another ally’s air policing since joining Nato in 2024.

-The intercepts come after Defence Secretary John Healey’s visit to Nato last week, where he co-led a meeting in which more than 50 nations pledged £21 billion of support to Ukraine, the department said.
+The intercepts come after Britain’s defence secretary John Healey’s visit to Nato last week, where he co-led a meeting in which more than 50 nations pledged £21bn of support to Ukraine, the department said.

 In April 2024, six Typhoon fighter jets with more than 200 personnel were stationed in Romania to defend Nato’s eastern border.

-This was followed in August 2024 with the deployment of four F-35B jets to Iceland, defending Nato airspace in the north.
+This was followed in August 2024 by the deployment of four F-35B jets to Iceland, defending Nato airspace in the north.

 The RAF’s quick reaction alert forces are based at RAF Coningsby, Lossiemouth, and Brize Norton.